 “I’m not giving up without a fight.
 I’m going to keep fighting for middle-class families, for working people, whether I fight as an outsider or I fight from the floor of the Senate,” Warren told those assembled.
 Those words were met with a standing ovation.
 “I will continue to stand for you,” she continued.
 “This is a big fight — the biggest fight of our lifetimes – and we will throw everything we’ve got into it.”

 Warren helped create the Consumer Financial Bureau but was passed over to lead it mostly because of Republican opposition.
 This summer she has been on a listening tour of Massachusetts, meeting with supporters.
-On Monday she previewed the themes a Warren campaign would focus on.
+On Monday she previewed the themes a Warren campaign.
 She talked about her childhood lived on the “ragged edge of the middle class,” and said she knew the “anxiety that comes with living one pink slip or one serious medical problem away from financial collapse.”

 Not yet a candidate but a headliner at the Labor Day event , Warren did get to sit on the dais while her potential Democratic rivals were relegated to working the room from the floor, according to the Boston Globe.
 It might have looked like a labor endorsement for Warren, but she is not in the race yet and with six potential Democratic rivals, there will be an intense primary battle, despite what now looks like establishment Democratic support in the state.